nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User requests to list meetings.
 2. OutBook shows a list of meetings.
 3. User requests to view details of a specific meeting.
+4. OutBook shows the details of the meeting.
 4. User requests to remove a specific contact from the meeting.
 5. OutBook removes the contact from the meeting.